 The CLP Director reports to the Dean of the College of Law.

 Todd Rogers, Assistant Dean for Career Services provides oversight to the program with assistance from other staff members in Career Services and Student Affairs.

 The Program is staffed by one full-time and one part time employee, a Director and a Coordinator.

-The program is overseen by a committee comprised of faculty members, students, and the law school's Director of Career Services.
+The program is overseen by the Director of Career Development.
 Records of student reported pro bono hours are maintained in the Career Services Office.

 Clinical Law Program, faculty, staff and law students

 The Director of the Career Services Office manages the Pro Bono Program, including approving each student's placement, reporting each student's satisfaction of the requirement, and planning the annual Pro Bono Volunteer Fair at which students learn about pro bono opportunities with the participating organizations.